 We used a mix of heavy cream and almond milk.
 Heavy cream gives the stew some body but 6 cups of heavy cream would make the stew richer and thicker than we like, so we used 2 cups of heavy cream and 4 cups of almond milk.

-I have read recipes that use coconut milk, half and half, evaporated milk, 2% milk and low fat milk.
+I have read recipes that use coconut milk, half and half, evaporated milk, 2% milk, and low-fat milk.
 The main thing to be aware of is that exclusively using a low fat dairy product will make for a thin soup.

-Boiling it longer to try and thicken may end up just curdling or scorching the milk you are using.
+Tip: Boiling it longer to try and thicken may end up just curdling or scorching the milk you are using.

 Speaking of curdling, make sure and cook the dairy over low heat.
 Enzymes in the oysters will make milk curdle faster if the temperature is too high.